discretlib/doc/content/learn/access_rights/room.md

 }
 ```

-Lines *7* to *23* create authorisations for the authors, and line *24* to *34* create authorisations for readers.
+Lines *7* to *23* create authorizations for the authors, and line *24* to *34* create authorizations for readers.

 You can notice that:
 - not rights have been defined for the **Article** entity for the readers.
 Every users having an access to the *Room* can read every entities.
-- no **user_admin** have been defined for both authorisations.
+- no **user_admin** have been defined for both authorizations.
 It means that only **admin** of the *Room* can manage users.

 # Example: a shared calendar
 This example is more complex than the previous one and show interactions between several *Rooms*.

-We want to have two differents access rigths between an appointment dates and its details.
+We want to have two different access rights between an appointment dates and its details.
 For example:
 - we want to share our calendar with every employee of our company but without revealing details about appointments
 - we want to share our calendar with the details to our team.